 - 18. The Repairs and Maintenance Services requires significant improvement following its transfer from Norwich Norse Building Ltd to Norwich City Services Ltd (NCSL) in April 2022.
 The Council are working closely with NCSL to drive improvements.
 To this end, NCC and NCSL have engaged repairs improvement consultants to review the service, produce a turnaround plan and to produce a business plan to ensure effective service delivery. - 19.
 A significant backlog of repairs was outstanding at the beginning of April 2022.
 These were successfully completed by 3rd party contractors in the year 2022/23.
-1.48% of the council homes are empty at the time of writing (and which require major work).
+1.48% of the council homes are empty at the time of writing (which require major work).
 Both NCSL & NCC are engaging 3rd party contractors to assist in the completion of outstanding works.
 Reducing the length of time, it takes to get an empty home ready to relet will continue to be a high priority for the Council. - 20.
 The 5-year HRA investment programme will continue to prioritise work that keeps people safe and will deliver improvements to people's homes (fire safety, electrical upgrades, kitchens, bathrooms, windows, doors, roofs, insulating homes addressing damp and mould etc.) to make sure they continue to be well maintained.
-Over £90m will be invested over the next 5 years to make these improvements. - 21.
+Over £90m will be invested over the next 5 years to make these improvements.
+Moving forward the programme of stock condition surveys that are be carried out at present, once validate and verified will assist in shaping the programme in future years. - 21.
 A stock condition survey will provide up-to-date information and data about the condition of our housing stock.
 This information will be used to plan the investment programme more accurately.
 We are also reviewing our strategic approach to commissioning and managing capital works on housing to ensure best value for residents. - 22.
 The work which is planned to maintain and improve our existing homes is based on meeting the 'Norwich Standard.'
 The national Decent Homes standard is currently under review.
 The Council will in turn review its own 'Norwich Standard', to ensure it is compliant with legislative requirements and meets the needs of our tenants.